galetaire/spahousing/pages/posts/price.md

 - **Observation A**: The price of housing is constantly rising due to inflation, a consequence of current monetary policy.
 - **Observation B**: The uptrend in house prices is however cyclical, with moments of expansion and recession, linked to debt cycles.
-- **Observation C**: The cycles are easily visible if we look at the line representing the price (inflation-adjusted).
+- **Observation C**: The cycles are easily visible if we look at the line representing the real price (inflation-adjusted).
 It allows us to see, for example, the magnitude of the real-estate bubble from the early 2000s.

 # Data sources